 In the wake of a strong earthquake that rattled Northern California Sunday morning, the Federal Emergency Management Agency (FEMA) urged residents to remain cautious and to expect aftershocks.

-A 3.0-magnitude earthquake struck Saturday near Hollywood, according to the U.S. Geological Survey.
+A Magnitude 3.3 earthquake rattled the San Pedro area Sunday night, according to the U.S. Geological Survey.

 A strong earthquake rocked the San Francisco Bay Area early Sunday morning, centered in the Napa County town of American Canyon.